Wind wind and more wind, go away already! Nearshore fishing has been great and should continue this month.

-Massive schools of redfish have been near the Port and around the tip of the Cape Canaveral.
-Look for the birds diving and there is a good chance that they’re on them.
+Massive schools of redfish have been near the port and around the tip of the cape.
+Look for the birds diving as it’s a good chance that they’re on them.
 There have been large bunker schools around, so take the time and look.
 They may not be flipping, so watch your machine and the mudd balls.
-The reds will eat anything you throw in the school, buck tails, bunker, and I’m sure even a hotdog.
+The reds will eat anything you throw in the school—buck tails, bunker, and I’m sure even a hotdog.
 They’re all big and upwards of 35 pounds!

 Shark fishing has been on fire as well.
-Large blacktip, hammerhead and blacknose have been plentiful.
-A bunch of bull sharks too.
-This time last year the big extinct sandbar sharks moved in, so we are hoping they do the same thing.
+Large blacktips, hammerhead and blacknose have been plentiful.
+A bunch of bulls too.
+This time last year the big, extinct sandbar sharks moved in so we are hoping they do the same thing.
 They are a blast to catch in shallow water.

 Capt.
 Chris Cameron

 Your premier fishing guide charter for shark fishing Cocoa Beach, offshore fishing Port Canaveral, and nearshore fishing Cape Canaveral.